 The text is a proposal how to co-design collaborative solutions for makerspaces in Europe.
-We will discuss it on a webinar with the title ‘Collaborative Spaces and supporting policies in times of pandemic’ (in collaboration with CA18214 and RGCS) will be held on October 6th 2020, from 2 to 3.30 p.m.
-CET: Live on Facebook.
-See also COST-Website.
+We have discussed ‘Collaborative Spaces and supporting policies in times of pandemic’ (in collaboration with CA18214 and RGCS) on October 6th 2020.
+Live on Facebook or COST-Website.

 What have we observed in the crisis since March 2020?

 The last six months have turned our world as we knew it upside down.
 Step by step, we have arranged us with the pandemic albeit its ongoing present danger and unknown long-term effects for all of us.
 Apart from health issues, the social and political induced effects have shaped our cities and regions and thus dynamized silent but steady changes in the lifeworld and urban fabric of our cities and neighbourhoods: Changed mobility patterns, different travel routes to avoid cramped public transports, increase online communication, emotional stress with big and unprepared institutions such as is the case with schools and companies.
 Abandoned life-plans, career changes, missing options and reduced income mark the way.